-Uncommon side effects of radiation therapy for laryngeal cancer include aspiration (coughing and infection due to food/fluids trickling into your windpipe) and swelling in the airway causing obstruction and difficulty breathing.
-This can be relieved by the insertion of a temporary tracheostomy.
+Uncommon side effects of radiation therapy for hypopharyngeal cancer include aspiration (coughing and infection due to food/fluids trickling into your windpipe) and swelling in the airway causing obstruction and difficulty breathing.
+This can be relieved by the use of certain medications (steroids) or may need the insertion of a temporary tracheostomy.

 Once your radiation therapy ends, you will continue to have follow-up appointments so that your doctor can check your recovery and monitor any side effects that you may have.
-If you have had advanced stage laryngeal cancer, your doctor may arrange for a PET scan about 12 weeks after finishing radiation therapy to make sure the cancer has completely gone.
-If the cancer doesn't go away after radiation therapy, or comes back again in the future, you may still be able to have salvage surgery (total laryngectomy) to try to cure the cancer.
+Your doctor will arrange for a PET scan about 12 weeks after finishing radiation therapy to make sure the cancer has completely gone.